She had only ever known the intimate caresses of the sunlight, Persephone, daughter of Demeter and Zeus. Goddess, child immortal.

 He had heard her sweet clear laughter while passing, returning to his home and bitter darkness.
 His horses had been the first to hear the young woman, and had veered northward towards the group, red eyes trained on her figure, pawing at the air with powerful legs, screaming with a fury that their master could not understand.
 He knew they were loath to continue on their path home, and that if he had perhaps tried to move them, it would have been a great effort, even for him.

 It was lucky that he did not wish to move from his present spot.

 He had watched the small company with great curiosity, his breast aflame with a feeling he could not name, and his skin tingling with a rising lust.
-A lust for the delicate girl who danced slowly, seductively in the sea of flowers.
+A lust for the delicate woman who danced slowly, seductively in the sea of flowers.